-Washington Goes Purple is an awareness initiative through the Opioid Operational Command Center to educate our youth and community about the dangers of prescription pain medication.
+Washington Goes Purple is an awareness initiative through the opioid operational command center to educate our youth and community about the dangers of prescription pain medication.
 This initiative has grown over the past several years to include messaging to address stigma, prescriber outreach, safe storage and mental health.
-Washington Goes Purple celebrates recovery month during September and gets the entire Washington County community involved.
+Washington Goes Purple celebrates recovery month during September with support from the entire Washington County community.

 Student Assistance Program (SAP)

-The Student Assistance Program (SAP) is an intervention program used in schools that provides a systematic procedure of early identification, intervention, referral and follow-up of “at-risk” students.
-These students are “at-risk” because of dysfunctional behavior patterns which can be related to involvement with alcohol, tobacco, and other drugs
+The Student Assistance Program (SAP) is an intervention program used in schools that provides a systematic procedure of early identification, intervention, referral and follow-up of at-risk students.
+These students are considered at-risk because of dysfunctional behavior patterns which can be related to involvement with alcohol, tobacco and other drugs.

 Alcohol, Tobacco and Other Drug Education and Awareness Education Presentations

-Prevention offers presentations on many topics related to alcohol, tobacco and other drug education.
-Some examples include presentations on vaping, peer pressure refusal skills, how to live a drug free life, or any topic relating to substance use prevention.
+The prevention program staff offers presentations on many topics related to alcohol, tobacco and other drug education.
+Some examples include presentations on vaping, peer pressure refusal skills, how to live a drug free life or any topic relating to substance use prevention.

 List of Prevention Services:

 - Free nicotine replacement therapy (patches, lozenges and gum)

 - Tobacco-free cessation for pregnant moms, support partners and families with children